 - Reserve about 2 tbsp of caramel sauce for garnishing cake pops and set aside.
-Stir remaining caramel sauce and caramel flavour to crumbled cake.
+Stir the remaining caramel sauce and caramel extract to crumbled cake.
 Combine well.

 - Use your hands to squeeze dough together and roll into 1-inch balls.
 Your dough should be moist enough to hold together very well when squeezed.
 If not, add a few tbsp of water, one at a time, to the mixture and stir to combine.
 You should get about 36 balls.

-- Place balls on prepared baking sheet and freeze at least one hour.
+- Place the balls on the prepared baking sheet and freeze at least one hour.

-- When cake balls are frozen, melt chocolate in a bowl set above barely simmering water (bottom of bowl should not touch water), stirring until smooth.
+- When the cake balls are frozen, melt the chocolate in a bowl set above barely simmering water (the bottom of the bowl should not touch water), stirring until smooth.

 - Dip the tip of a lollipop stick into chocolate and press into the centre of a frozen cake ball, then dip the cake pop into the chocolate, turning to coat.

-- Tap lollipop stick gently against side of bowl to remove excess chocolate.
-Turn pop a few times above bowl of chocolate to catch any stray drips.
+- Tap the lollipop stick gently against side of bowl to remove excess chocolate.
+Turn the pop a few times above bowl of chocolate to catch any stray drips.

-- Push tip of lollipop stick into styrofoam and let set.
+- Push the tip of the lollipop stick into styrofoam and let set.
 Repeat with remaining cake balls and sticks.

-- If cake balls start to soften too much, return them to the freezer (they are easier to work with and chocolate coating adheres better and hardens faster when they are frozen).
+- If the cake balls start to soften too much, return them to the freezer (they are easier to work with and chocolate coating adheres better and hardens faster when they are frozen).

-- When pops are all set, combine reserved caramel sauce and powdered Swerve in a small bowl until smooth (if your caramel has hardened, warm it gently in the microwave).
+- When the pops are all set, combine reserved caramel sauce and powdered Swerve in a small bowl until smooth (if your caramel has hardened, warm it gently in the microwave).